slco-2016/q1_report_long/_pages/researchinsights_page.md

 	2. Different clients have  a different reminder methods including  smartphone apps, physical and digital calendars, parents/friends, and reminder cards on the fridge.

-### Supervision compliance weak points
+### Mental Health Barriers
 - Key takeaway: Mental health clients can can struggle to understand supervision requirements, remember appointments.
 - Quotes
-	- *“I didn’t make the effort to stop (last time on probation)I know it was wrong I justify it and I dont think its a big of a deal.”* - Client, Criminal Justice Services
-	- *“Jail and Prison time can be preferable to some people who have been through the justice system multiple times because it’s familiar and there are no expectations on them.”* - Case Manager, Criminal Justice Services
+	- *“It takes a while for you to explain the conditions because [a person with a mental health condition] may not understand it....another person has signed a release of information form.”* - Case Manager, Criminal Justice Services
 	- *“We need to be patient and understanding that these people are … always going to be mentally ill and if they are not continually in treatment or taking their meds they're going to continue to picking up charges.”* - Case Manager, Criminal Justice Services
 	- *“It takes a while for you to explain the conditions because (a person with a mental health condition) may not understand it ... another person has signed a release of information form.”* - Case Manager, Criminal Justice Services
 	- *“For mental health clients—they always forget—give information to a caregiver, that is who you give the information to.”* - Case Manager, Criminal Justice Services